-Northair's technical team continues to conduct geological mapping, soil, rock and stream sediment sampling on a number of target locations within the recently enlarged La Cigarra concession package.
+Northair's technical team continues to conduct geological mapping, soil, rock and stream sediment sampling on a number of target locations within the enlarged La Cigarra concession package.
 An area of particular interest is the southern extension of the mineralized trend south of Las Carolinas, where prospecting and rock sampling has extended the known silver bearing quartz veining and stockwork upwards of three (3) kilometres.
 This trend includes the Las Venadas Zone, located 500 metres south of Las Carolinas.
 This target area has returned important silver values over an area of approximately 230 metres by 90 metres, including a rock chip sample returning 2.5 metres of 233.0 g/t silver.
-The Company is currently utilizing incoming data from this program to define and prioritize targets for more detailed exploration work including drilling.
-Full results from the mapping and sampling from this program will be published in the first quarter of 2013.
+In March 2013, Northair reported additional results from the mapping and sampling program, which confirmed the discovery of two other zones located in the southern extension known as La Soledad and Las Chinas.